grafana/tempo/docs/design-proposals/2022-04 Parquet.md

 This design document describes adding a new columnar block format to Tempo based on Apache Parquet.
 A columnar block format has many advantages within Tempo such as enabling faster search but also downstream by enabling a large ecosystem of tools access to the underlying trace data.

+## Context
+Over the last few months, the Tempo Team has invested a lot of effort in implementing efficient search queries over trace data spanning long time ranges.
+We mainly worked on two major initiatives to enable search and summarise our findings below:

+1. **Scaling up the existing Protobuf-based blocks**.
+Tempo currently leverages massively-parallel serverless functions to perform full backend-search.
+However even with thousands of functions, Tempo search is not able to achieve the search speeds that we would like on larger datasets.
+Each trace is stored as an individual proto message and must be unmarshaled to look for things like service names and tags.
+Even with scanning speeds of 60 gb/s from object storage, the large I/O makes it infeasible to query >24h periods over larger datasets.

+2. **Implementing a Flatbuffer-based storage format**.
+Tempo currently uses flatbuffer-based data to power ingester search.
+Flatbuffers improve search speeds by incurring no deserialization cost as the on-disk format matches the in-memory format.
+However, the current ingester data is very limited to the current application and stores only a subset of searchable data.
+Storing a 100% roundtrippable version of traces proved to be ~50% larger than the existing block size and is not feasible.
+This is due to the design of flatbuffers for alignment of various values, padding, and inability to use space-efficient data encodings such as variable-width integers.

 ## Design Goals and Requirements
 The main design goals in choosing a new block format are to increase the speed and efficiency of Tempo search, and power the upcoming TraceQL language for querying and extracting metrics from traces.

-We also had the following requirements:
+We also had the following requirements of the new format:
 * Roundtrippable with OTLP - A new block format must support full trace read/write, so it must be able to return be converted from OTLP and back again.
 * More efficient search - Reduce i/o
 * Faster search - There's no point in having a new format that is slower
 * Similar or better block size - No significant increase in storage requirements for the same data
-* Object storage - Works with only object storage
+* Object storage - Works with object storage as the only dependency
 * Shardable - Ability to scan a block by multiple queriers concurrently, with no upper limit (i.e. 1000's of workers)

 ### Why parquet
 Parquet fits all of the requirements: